zhaoyiww/zhaoyiww.github.io/_pages/about.md

 My research interests lie at the intersection of deep learning and remote sensing for monitoring applications, with a focus on image-assisted point cloud processing.
 This includes both rigid and non-rigid 3D tasks such as point cloud registration and landslide displacement estimation, emphasizing multimodal fusion of LiDAR/TLS and RGB images.

-<span style="color: red;">I have completed my PhD in December 2025 and am actively seeking postdoctoral opportunities.</span>
+<span style="color: red;">I have recently completed my PhD and am actively seeking postdoctoral opportunities.</span>